 - Helping you let go of distractions and stay focused on the exercise

-So to answer my clients, I usually give them the educated answer of, “breathe out/exhale on the work (exertion) portion of the move, and breathe in/inhale on the starting (resting) portion”.
+So, to answer my clients, I usually give them the educated answer of, “breathe out/exhale on the work (exertion) portion of the move and breathe in/inhale on the starting (resting) portion”.
 BUT for some people, both the work and the rest portions of the exercise are challenging (work).
-It can be confusing and distracting when your simply trying to perform a function or activity.
+It can be confusing and distracting when you’re simply trying to perform a function or activity.

 For me, I like to keep it pure and simple – JUST BREATHE!
-Our breathe is a natural, instinctive rhythm of our being; its always there, supporting and sustaining US.
+Our breathing is a natural, instinctive rhythm of our being; it’s always there, supporting and sustaining US.

-Find the pattern of BREATHE that works for you during exercise and as you become more aware you can play and EXPAND with it.
+Find the pattern of BREATH that works for you during exercise and as you become more aware you can play and EXPAND with it.

-If you are just starting back to exercise or if you are exercising for the first time, you may find it challenging to control your breathe.
-The upside is that your heart and lung fitness improves quickly if you continue to exercise regularly.
+If you are just starting back to exercise or if you are exercising for the first time, you may find it challenging to control your breathing.
+The upside is that your heart and lung fitness improve quickly if you continue to exercise regularly.
 Soon you will develop breathing patterns that are second nature to your activity!

 So, remember breathe in – breathe out; there really is no right way or wrong way.